 Lower Body Weight Workout vs. Bodyweight Training

-Lower body weight workouts, such as leg presses, deadlifts, and lunges with added weights, are often favored for building lower body strength and power.
+Lower body weight workouts, such as barbell squats, deadlifts, and lunges with added weights, are often favored for building lower body strength and power.

 While these exercises allow for significant muscle growth due to the heavy loads involved, bodyweight training exercises like squats, lunges, and step-ups can also be effective for targeting the legs and glutes.